-The Code requires the Council to prepare group accounts where the Council has interests in subsidiaries, associates and/or jointly controlled entities, subject to the consideration of materiality.
+The Code of practice on Local Authority Accounting in the United Kingdom 2019/20 requires the Council to prepare group accounts where the Council has interests in subsidiaries, associates and/or jointly controlled entities, subject to the consideration of materiality.
 The Council has assessed that it has no material group entities, therefore no Group Accounts have been prepared.
 This assessment is based on the following considerations.